-A purchaser of our securities in this offering will be diluted to the extent of the difference between the price per share of our common stock in this offering and the net tangible book value per share of our common stock after this offering.
-As of March 31, 2015, our historical net tangible book value was \$7.3 million, or \$0.10 per share of common stock, based on 74,404,378 shares of our common stock outstanding at March 31, 2015.
-Our historical net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities, divided by the total number of shares of our common stock outstanding as of March 31, 2015.

-After giving effect to our sale in this offering of Units at a public offering price of \$ per Unit and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of March 31, 2015 would have been \$ , or \$ per share of our common stock.
-This amount represents an immediate increase of net tangible book value to our existing stockholders of \$ per share and an immediate dilution of \$ per share to the new investors purchasing securities in this offering.
-The following table illustrates this per share dilution:
+Our net tangible book value as of July 31, 2015 was approximately \$14.5 million, or \$0.14 per share of common stock.
+Net tangible book value per share is calculated by subtracting our total liabilities from our total tangible assets, which is total assets less intangible assets, and dividing this amount by the number of shares of common stock outstanding.
+After issuing 86,206,897 shares of common stock upon the conversion of the Notes, our as-adjusted net tangible book value as of July 31, 2015 would have been approximately \$38.0 million, or \$0.20 per share of common stock.
+This represents an immediate increase in the net tangible book value of \$0.06 per share to our existing stockholders and an immediate and substantial dilution in net tangible book value of \$0.09 per share to holders of the Notes.
+The following table illustrates this hypothetical per share dilution:

-Public offering price per Unit \$ Historical net tangible book value per share at March 31, 2015 \$0.10 Increase per share attributable to investors purchasing securities in this offering \$ Net tangible book value per share, as adjusted to give effect to this offering \$ Dilution per share to investors in this offering \$
+Conversion price per Note \$0.29 Historical net tangible book value per share at July 31, 2015 \$0.1 4 Increase per share attributable to investors purchasing Notes in this offering \$0.0 6 Net tangible book value per share, as adjusted to give effect to this offering \$0.20 Dilution per share to investors in this offering \$0.09

-The above discussion and table are based on 74,404,378 shares outstanding as of March 31, 2015 and excludes:
+The above discussion and table are based on 106,404,378 shares outstanding as of July 31, 2015 and excludes:

-- 24,199,705 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2015 at a weighted average exercise price of \$1.96 per share; - 14,232,792 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2015 at a weighted average exercise price of \$2.32 per share; - 5,496,726 shares of our common stock reserved for future issuance under our Amended and Restated 2003 Stock Incentive Plan as of March 31, 2015; and - shares of our common stock initially issuable upon the exercise of the Series A Warrants to be sold in this offering.
+- 56,199,705 shares of common stock issuable upon the exercise of warrants outstanding as of July 31, 2015 at a weighted average exercise price of \$1.19 per share; - 15,456,904 shares of common stock issuable upon the exercise of options outstanding as of July 31, 2015 at a weighted average exercise price of \$2.22 per share; - 4,272,614 shares of our common stock reserved for future issuance under our Amended and Restated 2003 Stock Incentive Plan as of July 31, 2015; and - 29,381,039 shares of our common stock initially issuable upon the exercise of the Warrants to be sold in this offering.